kuromon11/freemarket_sample_71f/README.md

 - has_many :comments dependent: :destroy
 - has_many :messages dependent: :destroy
 - has_one :shipping
-- has_many :review
+- has_many :reviews
-- has_many :item_image dependent: :destroy
+- has_many :item_images dependent: :destroy
 - has_one :order

 ## messagesテーブル